 In 1994, with the closure of Porirua Hospital, mental health consumers, their families/whanau, community services providers, other organisations and mental health professionals, formed a working party to determine where there were gaps in mental health services for people living in the Hutt Valley.

-It was recognised that there were very few openings for people with severe and/or ongoing mental health needs, to return to paid employment, or to regain the necessary confidence and skills to enter into paid employment.
+It was recognised that there were very few openings for people with severe or ongoing mental health needs, to return to paid employment, or to regain the necessary confidence and skills to enter into paid employment.

 By 2005 the Recycling Shop had moved to a dedicated facility at 24 Goodshed Road in Upper Hutt.
 It's now at our current location - 25 Peterkin Street in Taita.